 View by the total time remaining, number of stitches remaining, and thread colors remaining.

-I use this app because it triggers a notification on my phone, which then dings my smartwatch, whenever it is time to pop back into my craft room and change threads.
+I use this app because it triggers a notification on my phone, which dings my smartwatch, whenever it is time to pop back into my craft room and change threads.

-I’m hopeful the future will hold the inclusion of many more features to this app.
+I’m hopeful the future will include many more features in this app.

 Brother My Design Snap

 My Design Snap helps users transfer images from their device to a wireless embroidery machine.
-(Currently supported machines are the Stellaire XE1 and XJ1 and the Luminaire XP2 or XP1 with the upgrade kit.)
+(Currently supported machines are the Stellaire XE1 and XJ1 and the Luminaire XP3, XP2, or XP1 with the upgrade kit.)

 You can also use the app to place embroidery designs perfectly, edit patterns, and create images.
 My machine has many of these features built-in to the user interface, so I don’t often use this app.